Meaghant History, Family Crest & Coats of Arms

 The surname Meaghant originally appeared in Gaelic as "O Miadhachain," which is derived from the word miadhach, meaning honorable.

 Early Origins of the Meaghant family

 The surname Meaghant was first found in County Leitrim (Irish: Liatroim) anciently the western half of the kingdom of Breifne, located in Northeastern Ireland, in Leinster province, Originally, "Ó Miadhacháin, this is the name of at least two distinct septs; it is now equally distributed throughout the four provinces."

 Early History of the Meaghant family

-Another 204 words (15 lines of text) covering the years 117 and 1172 are included under the topic Early Meaghant History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Meaghant research.
+Another 92 words (7 lines of text) covering the years 117 and 1172 are included under the topic Early Meaghant History in all our PDF Extended History products and printed products wherever possible.

 Meaghant Spelling Variations

 Irish names were rarely spelled consistently in the Middle Ages.
 Spelling variations of the name Meaghant dating from that time include Meighan, Meehan, Meegin, Meeghen, Meegan, Meakin, Meakins, Mekins, Mehan, Mehen, Mehigan, Mehegan, O'Meighan, O'Meehan and many more.